nileshchilka1/Effect-of-Lockdown-during-transmission-of-COVID-19/README.md

 # Effect-of-Lockdown-during-transmission-of-COVID-19
-Simply Applied the Visualization on Data
+Simply Applied the Visualization on Data of India and USA